foodcoops/foodcoops.github.io/tos.md

 We save this data for no longer than only 48 hours.

+### Usage statistics

+We are using [Matomo](https://matomo.org), an Open Source, self-hosted software for collecting anonymous usage statistics for the hosting service.
+Matomo is processing the following data:
+- Cookies
+- Anonymized IP-address
+- Pseudo-anonymized Location of the user
+- Date and time
+- Title and URL of the page being viewed
+- Operating system and screen resolution
+- Main Language and User Agent of the browser

+Our Matomo instance will not track visitors who have specified "[I do not want to be tracked](https://www.eff.org/issues/do-not-track)" in their web browsers.

 ## Termination of a Foodsoft instance

 We may terminate your Foodsoft instance at any time for any reason.
 Typically, however,